vitty84/WAFBench/README.md

 ### Real Traffic Performance Testing

 The WAF's performance fluctuates greatly as the input traffic varies.
-The existing tool, i.e. `ab`, can test the perfromance under one customized request, which can not reproduce the real traffic scenario.
+The existing tool, i.e. `ab`, can test the perfromance under only one kind of customized request, which can not reproduce the real traffic scenario.
 In addition, `ab` can only customize some fields of the request, which is inconvenient for testing.

 In order to get the performance experienced by the real custumer and further improve WAF's efficiency, we build `wb`, an ab-like tool, which could send multiple and fully-customized packets in one invoking.
-Besides, WAF Bench tool suits prvides YAML-based input, which can customize your packet and reproduce multiple different packets easily.
+Besides, WAF Bench tool suits accepts YAML-based input, which can customize your packet and reproduce multiple different packets easily.

 ### Automatic WAF Correctness Testing

 Automatic WAF correctness testing can relieve developers from the heavy and tedious verifying works.
 There are two important factors for conducting a WAF correctness testing: the testing framework and testcases.

-For the testing framework, we provide a [FTW Compatible Tool](https://github.com/fastly/ftw) which leverages `wb` as its underlying tool.
+For the testing framework, we provide a [FTW Compatible Tool](./FTW-compatible-tool/README.md) which leverages `wb` as its underlying tool.
 Its performance is better than FTW.

 For testcases, we provide several generators for different purposes:

-- Generate YAML files from the real traffic logs;
+- Generate YAML files from the real traffic logs.
 - Generate YAML files from the WAF ruleset.

 Currently, they are still in development.